The new consoles from Microsoft, Nintendo and SonyJune 14, 2013 @ 12:29 pm

 Other new features revolve around social networking and remote access.
 With one button, you can broadcast video of your game play so friends elsewhere can watch.
 You can also run a game on the PS4 to stream over the Internet to Sony's mobile gaming device, the PlayStation Vita, which debuted last year.

 The PlayStation online network will have access to Sony's video and music services, as well as Netflix, Hulu and Amazon _ as long as you have subscriptions to those services.
 You'll also be able to access Facebook.

 The PS4 will have a Blu-ray disc drive for movies, just like the PS3.
-The console will go on sale this holiday season, though Sony Corp. has not disclosed an exact date.
+The console will go on sale this holiday season, though Sony has not given an exact date.
 Analysts expect that it will likely be before Black Friday, the unofficial start of the holiday shopping season on the day after Thanksgiving.

 _ Xbox One (Microsoft)